Conscious Luxury Hotels Where a Greener Lifestyle Meets Utmost Comfort

 Coco-Mat Eco Residences Serifos – Serifos, Greece

-Immerse yourself in the blue beauty of Vagia Beach, where Coco-Mat Eco Residences Serifos perches high up on the hill.
+Immerse yourself in the serene blue beauty of Vagia Beach, where Coco-Mat Eco Residences Serifos sits gracefully atop the hill.

 Photo credit: Coco-Mat Eco Residences Serifos

-What makes it a conscious luxury property to us is the hotel’s overall designs that are based upon the bio-climatic architecture, with each room built to be naturally ventilated, meaning the refreshing sea wind being your top-notch AC.
+What makes this property a conscious luxury to us is its overall design, rooted in bio-climatic architecture.
+Each room is built to be naturally ventilated, letting the refreshing sea breeze serve as your top-notch air conditioning.

 Photo credit: Ulaman

-Ulaman, a place where luxury dances with sustainability.
-The eco-lux bamboo hotel, located in a lush green area in between Canggu and Seminyak, is built to blend seamlessly with its surrounding by using eco-friendly materials, like sand, silt, clay, gravel and, of course, bamboo.
+Ulaman: a place where luxury harmonizes with sustainability.
+This eco-luxe bamboo hotel, nestled in a lush green area between Canggu and Seminyak, is designed to blend beautifully with its surroundings using eco-friendly materials like sand, silt, clay, gravel, and bamboo.

 Photo credit: Ulaman

-Other sustainable practices that the hotel embraces also include a water efficiency system and organic garden, which supplies fresh produce to the hotel’s onsite restaurant.
+The hotel also embraces other sustainable practices, including a water efficiency system and an organic garden that supplies fresh produce to its onsite restaurant.

 Photo credit: Playa Viva